schoeberl/chisel-lab/lab4/README.md

 dut.io.op.poke(Operation.Insert)
 ```

 You can now write test code to verify the correct behavior of the component.
-More specifically check that the following statements hold:
+There are two intentional errors added to the dut.
+One relates to the integrity of the stored values and another relates to the empty/full flags of the dut.
+You will find the errors by checking that the following statements hold:

-* The dut asserts empty after all numbers have been removed
+- The dut asserts empty after all numbers have been removed
-* The dut asserts full when 8 numbers have been inserted
+- The dut asserts full when 8 numbers have been inserted
+- A non-empty dut always presents the currently largest number in the sequence on `io.root` when `io.ready` is asserted
+- The inserted sequence of values contains the same values as the sequence of values observed on `io.root` when removing the root continuously
-* Inserting new values when the dut asserts full does not change the internal sequence
+- Inserting new values when the dut asserts full does not change the internal sequence
-* The dut deasserts full after a remove operation has finished on a previously full dut
+- The dut deasserts full after a remove operation has finished on a previously full dut

-* A non-empty dut always presents the currently largest number in the sequence on `io.root` when `io.ready` is asserted
+**Note** that each test runs on a *new* instance of the dut.

+### Hints

+Once you observe a data integrity error in your tests, take a look at `src/main/scala/heap/HeapMemory.scala` and try to find the error.

+Once you observe an issue with the empty/full flags, take a look at `src/main/scala/heap/HeapControl.scala` to find the error.